cyclelaboratory/cyclelaboratory.github.io/content/authors/chenwenming/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-  - Undergraduate
+  - Master
 ---

-Fengbo Tian is a third-year undergraduate student at University of Electronic Science and Technology of China and a member of CYCLE.
-His research interests focus on machine learning systems and llm distributed training acceleration.
+Weiming Chen is a member of CYCLE at Hunan University and currently a senior student.His research interests include Large Model Distributed Training,Machine Learning and AI Compilation.